Dragons

 Old age & Death

-Dragons do not grow weaker as they age, they grow larger and become more and more powerful right until they die.
+However dragons do not grow weaker as they age, they grow larger and more powerful right until they die.

-Dragons are about 10-20m long when they reach adulthood, However, Dragons can live for thousands of years and never fully stop growing.
+Dragons are about 10-20m long when they reach adulthood at two decades, However, Dragons can live for thousands of years and never fully stop growing.
 They can grow to be up to 100m long from snout to tail, large enough to crush grown men by accidentally stepping on them without even noticing.
+Allegedly some dragons can become ten-thousand years old before time claims them.

 A male dragons death, be it from time or from combat, always induces a frenzy in nearby young dragons vying for territory, as well as both dragons and other creatures making haste to claim their hoard.